T Coronae Borealis Nova Explosion 2024: Has the Nova Happened Yet?

 When will the star explosion take place?

-The exact date of the nova explosion is unpredictable, but scientists estimate it could occur anytime between now and September 2024.
+The exact date of the nova explosion is unpredictable, but scientists estimate that it's likely to happen around September 2024.
 Astronomers and stargazers around the world are already closely monitoring T Coronae Borealis.
 Any change in the star's brightness is recorded, and you can follow the T CrB thread on the AAVSO website, where stargazers share their observations.
 Be careful, however, as sightings may be inaccurate and should be double-checked.
-To save time, you can simply enable push notifications in our Star Walk 2 or Sky Tonight app.
+To save time, you can simply enable push notifications in our Star Walk 2 or [Sky Tonight](https://get.skytonight.app/noThe exact date of the nova explosion is unpredictable, but scientists estimate that it's likely to happen around September 2024.va_02) app.
 We will notify you as soon as it is confirmed that T Coronae Borealis has exploded.

 Don't be discouraged if you miss the moment of the explosion.
 The nova will be visible to the naked eye for several days, and may remain well-seen through binoculars for more than a week.